Why would a Bandura Cyber TIG be needed when we have a firewall with some of the same features?

 Can you provide some input on how threat feeds determine the threshold score for these IPs and when to block them?

-Webroot and Proofpoint continually monitor and examine IP addresses, working very similarly.
+Webroot continuously monitors and examines IP addresses traffic going through your network.
 The process of analysis takes into consideration the website’s history, age, rank, location, networks, links, real-time performance, and behavioral information.
 The analysis results in each IP being labelled as belonging to one of the primary content categories defined by threat feed, spam, Windows exploits, scanners, botnets, denial of service attacks, proxies (including anonymous and Tor), web attacks, phishing, and mobile threats. indicating its primary purpose.
 Each IP is assigned a risk score of 1-100.